kirkroberts/kirk_admin_links/README.md

 ## Options

-It's possible to get direct links to items in "multiple item" regions as well as entries in the Blog and Gallery apps (I may eventually add more).
+It's possible to get direct links to items in "multiple item" regions as well as entries in the Blog, Gallery, and Events apps.
 You can add as many multiples as you want or need.

 To get an item out of a multiple-item region we need to know: